 Our standard operating procedure on each visit is to clean all single-serve bowls and dishes, refilling them FIFO (first in-first out) so that new food is placed on the bottom and yesterday’s food, if not spoiled, will go on top.
 The area around the food bowls and cat litter boxes are swept.
 If requested, your mail is brought inside and placed in an area out of reach of your pet and in an area where you generally leave notes for your sitter.
 And if you have a few indoor plants that need watering we can take care of that as well.
 Lights can be turned off and on or blinds/curtains opened and closed at different times to give your home that “lived-in” look.

 If you have a dog, the sitter will let your pup out to run in an enclosed back yard or leash them up for a walk around the neighborhood.
+This information will show up in the GPS.
+(Note: Internet connectivity isn’t always reliable in the mountains.
+Your home wi-fi connection will make our GPS locate your sitter at your home more reliably.)
 How you would like your dog to go out to relieve themselves (backyard or neighborhood walk) will be discussed in the initial Meet and Greet.
 Please note that while your dog may be fine to return to you off leash when you go out, this will not necessarily be the case with a substitute and your pet may not come back to a pet sitter.
 For this reason, our sitter policy is that all dogs must be leashed up or in a contained/fenced in area when outside during our visit.

 Note: For safety and security when dog walking, we require that dogs be walked on a flat lead (no retractable leads please).
 We often recommend a 2 Hounds Design Freedom No-Pull harness for safety especially if your dog is leash reactive or a puller.
 (You can set up an appointment with us for a fitting and 30-minute dog walk, and we can even order the harness and the recommended Euro-Leash for you if you’d like us to.
 They come in a variety of single colors or you can choose a specialty design.)